Protect Your Adsense Earnings By Preventing Invalid Clicks

 You can also see the Adsense slotname, so you know which ad on your page was clicked.

-It’s the easiest and most effective way to monitor and analyze your site’s traffic and catch any user who could be a threat to your ads.
+It’s the easiest and most effective way to monitor and analyze your site’s traffic and catch any user who could be a threat to your ads and income.

 With Cloudflare as your first line of defense and Wordfence as your second working together, you have all the defensive tools you need to counter any threats to your Adsense earnings.